|Buzz Builder™||Newsmaker™||PR Pro™|

 They’ll give you their honest opinion about your press release, and will also help to polish it.
+And our editors are always willing to give you press release distribution tips.
+If you need help, eReleases also offers an affordable press release writing service.
 And when it’s ready, they’ll send it out to our list of painstakingly cultivated journalists, who have actually asked to be on the list.
 No spam, and no [email protected] type addresses here– instead almost all of our addresses go directly to the personal email addresses of journalists.

 Even so we try to keep our prices reasonable by not paying for elaborate office space, or three-martini lunches for our staff.
 That way, we hope to give you solid value for your money, and maximum effective exposure for your press release.